jordywastaken/MAPIMenu/README.md

 # MAPIMenu
-this is a replica of the ccapi vsh menu
+this is almost an exact replica of the ccapi vsh menu
 features not implemented:
 - auto save/load config
 - show temperature